golemfactory/golem-wiki/Products/Migrate/migration-guideline.md

 ## Option 3: Migrating with MyEtherWallet

-1. Go to [MyEtherWallet](https://www.myetherwallet.com/).
-After connecting your wallet, on the main landing page "Dashboard" you will see "Golem Migrator - Migrate your old golem tokens today" in the DApps section.
+1. Go to [MyEtherWallet V5](https://v5.myetherwallet.com/).
+After connecting your wallet, on the main landing page "Dashboard" you will need to scroll to the DApps section and click "View All", here you will see "Golem Migrator - Migrate your old golem tokens today" in the DApps section.

 2. Select how much GNT you wish to migrate to GLM (remember that migration is one-way, once you've migrated the GNT is burned).